East End of Loaf Mountain Castle Crown Wilderness

 crest but I had little leeway.

 the electrically charged air.
-And now the tingling started again, this
+And now the tingling started again, this time

-As I continued racing down the ridge the bizarre cycle repeated every
+As I continued racing down the ridge, the bizarre cycle repeated every

 few minutes.
-My arms tingled and sometimes my GPS buzzed, followed by
+My arms tingled and sometimes my GPS buzzed, followed by a thunderous

 minutes later, again without thinking, I touched the metal of my pole and